casualshammy/AxTools/README.md

 ### LuaConsole
 Powerful tool for executing user-defined Lua scripts.
 For example, user can write a profile for fully automated AH bot, or auto-kill explosive orbs in M+, or whatever.

-Another plugins: auto-kicker of casts, auto-pickup flags on battlegrounds, auto-follower and so on!
-Of course, user can write plugins by yourself.
+*Another plugins: cast kicker, auto-pickup flags on battlegrounds, auto-follower and so on!
+Of course, user can write plugins by yourself.*

 ## Another tools
 AxTools contains another useful tools: